RISE Advise

 Meg Wolff

 Dr. Wolff, Clinical Professor of Emergency Medicine and Pediatrics and RISE Curriculum Director, directs curriculum development at RISE and leads the medical student coaching program.
-Their leadership spans both undergraduate and graduate medical education.
+Her leadership spans both undergraduate and graduate medical education.

 Diana Wong